DappFork/qtum-starter-dapp/README.md

 ![](demo.gif)

 # Project setup
-For a full and complete guide I would like to refer to [Developer's Guide to QTUM](https://github.com/qtumproject/qtumbook)
+Most of this setup comes from the [Developer's Guide to QTUM](https://github.com/qtumproject/qtumbook)

+Visit this repo for more and complete guides for developing QTUM dApps
 ## Install Docker & Node
 **https://www.docker.com/get-started**